PtrMan/SingularTranspiler/README.md

     * If E1 is of `map` type, then `E1(E2)` calls special evaluation code for maps.
     * If E1 is of `UNKOWN` type, then `E1(E2)` evaluates to another UNKNOWN type with a longer name.

-(7.3) The ring constructor dynamically introduce new identifiers into the current lexical scope.
+(7.3) The ring constructor dynamically introduces new identifiers into the current lexical scope.
       I have no idea how this could be done in julia without a complete rewrite of the interpreter that takes advantage of _none_ of the dynamic features of julia.